Truly Scrumptious Early Years Nursery

 - Achieve a consistent attitude by all staff that gives pupils a sense of security and safety whilst promoting clear expectations on acceptable behaviour

-- Ensure that all staff, relevant directors, children, parents/carers understand their roles and responsibility with regard to behaviour management
+- Ensure that all staff, relevant directors, children, parents/carers understand their roles and responsibility regarding behaviour management

 - Promote the continual development of staff and appropriate documented training necessary